Endoscopic Research Awards

 b.
 Hypothesis & Specific Aims - This should be a clear statement of the problem, the related hypothesis/question and a brief description of the proposed scientific plan.
 Provide a concise explanation in a few sentences.

 c.
-Background and Significance– Justification regarding scope of the problem, and relevance to ASGE membership and endoscopy community.
+Background and Significance to Endoscopic Practice- Justification regarding scope of the problem, and relevance to ASGE membership and the endoscopy community.

 e.
-Preliminary Results- Outline prior studies or your pilot work already completed in this area.
+Preliminary Data - Outline prior studies or your pilot work already completed in this area.
 If prior studies have not been done by your group, give brief details of pilot work done by others.

 f.
 Approach - Describe the methods of collection and analysis of the data.
 A statistical data analysis plan, including sample size calculations, is required, even for retrospective studies.
 Be as specific as possible.
 Links to sample size calculators and basic on-line statistical calculators are included below: Graphpad, R, Statistics Online Computational Resource (SOCR), Rollin Brant's sample size calculator,University of Iowa sample size calculator